rioastamal/workshop-amazon-lightsail-containers/lab-deploy-nodejs-app/README.single-page.md

 Refer to this image as ":hello-api.idn-belajar-node.2" in deployments.
 ```

 You will get a message similar to the one above once the push is successfull.
 The container image will be saved with the name `:<container-service>:<label>.<upload-number>` in the example above the name is `:hello-api.idn-belajar.2`.
-Yours `upload-number` could be different.
+Your `upload-number` could be different.

 Now make sure the container image has been uploaded, go to the **Images** page.